 Premier Lounge operates several VIP lounges across South East Asia, including Indonesia.
 You can read our Premier Lounge Jakarta Review at the Jakarta Soekarno-Hatta (CGK) International Airport.

-How to Get to the Premier Lounge Bali
+How to Get to Premier Lounge Bali

-Premier Lounge is in the International Terminal, which unfortunately is not accessible if you are flying domestically.
-To get to this executive lounge, you have to clear Indonesian Exit Immigration.
+Premier Lounge is in the International Terminal, which unfortunately is not accessible to you if you are flying domestically.
+To get to the lounge, you have to clear Indonesian Exit Immigration.
 Then, make your way to the Duty Free Shop Area.

-It’s worth mentioning that there is no grand escalator to get to the Mezzanine level; you have to climb up the stairs or use the tiny elevator (that barely fits four people.
+Even though it looks quite huge and majestic, it’s worth mentioning that there is no grand escalator to get to the Mezzanine level.
+You’ll have to climb up the stairs or use a tiny elevator that barely fits four people.

-Some Bali Airport transfer passengers may also be invited to use the Premier Lounge – ask your flight information personnel for clarification.
+Some Bali Airport transfer passengers may also be invited to use the Premier Lounge.
+Ask your flight information personnel for clarification.

-If you have the Chase Sapphire Reserve card, as we do, you can get a complimentary Priority Pass Lounges Access card.
+If you have the Chase Sapphire Reserve card or the American Express Platinum card, as we do, you can get a complimentary Priority Pass Lounges Access card.
 This includes access to Premier Lounge Bali.